maozgal/maozgal.github.io/motion_layout.md

 This tutorial will walk you through the way of creating your first  MotionLayout steps.
 In this tutorial you will do the following, using MotionLayout:

-* Basic animation.
+* Basic animation consepts in MotionLayout.

-* Apply the newly created style
+* Explore the different attributes for animations.

-Prerequesites
+* Explore Photos monipulations in MotionLayout.

-* API key
+* Swipes

-* Npm and Node.js
+* KeyFrames

-We recommend you to have npm and Node.js already installed on your machine to quickly boot up a http server.
+* More Fun :)

+Hope you will enjoy the codelab.

 Positive
-: Note : MotionLayout is fully declarative. therefore, we will not use any code for animate
+: Note : MotionLayout is fully declarative. therefore, we will not use any code for animate.

+The source code for the codelab is on [Github](https://github.com/maozgal/MotionLayout).